janbiasi/raycast-extension-beszel/README.md

 - Viewing server statistics with interval filter
 - Opening server details in the Beszel web-application
 - View system alerts and their corresponding status
+- Menubar for systems, their loads and alerts

 ## Configuration